 As mentioned before, solar paint and solar panels go together quite well.

 The same is true for solar power systems of all types that have surfaces to be covered in paint.

 Solar paint is an inexpensive way to enhance the power generation of different solar panel systems.

 The goal is for solar paint to generate enough hydrogen that it can act as a stand-alone solar generator for homes, businesses, and vehicles.

-While that technology is still down the road, the increases in efficiency to solar paint are being made on a regular basis.
+While that technology is still down the road, the increases in efficiency of solar paint are being made on a regular basis.

-Currently, solar paint is regulated to augmenting the power generation of a home.
+Currently, solar paint is regulated to augment the power generation of a home.

 But it will not be long before it becomes more efficient and lowers the reliance on fossil fuels to a greater degree.

-This means that on one day solar paint may become a vital part of power generation when it creates hydrogen faster and more efficiently.
+This means that in one-day solar paint may become a vital part of power generation when it creates hydrogen faster and more efficiently.

 But even today, solar paint is sufficient to help lower energy costs in the home.